EmdadHaque/MyResume/projects/deploy_app_to_azure_vms.md

 **Aim**: To install applications on Windows VMs in Azure via scripts in the absence of any configuration management tools.

-**Scenario**: The environment has multiple Windows VMs in Azure which are not being managed by any Configuration Management tools, most are also not connected to AD.
+**Scenario**: The environment has multiple Windows VMs in Azure which are not being managed by any Configuration Management tools, most are also not connected to Active Directory (AD).

 **Requirement**: Deploy an app to the Azure VMs in an automated way instead of logging into each VM and manually installing the app.